-Sure, you could hit up the local Cinnabon, but I find there is just something extra special about going to the trouble of making homemade cinnamon rolls.
-I originally came up with this Homemade Cinnamon Rolls with Cream Cheese Frosting Recipe back during the holidays and never got around to posting it, but with Easter brunches just around the corner, I knew I had to get it posted!
+Sure, you could hit up the local Cinnabon.
+But I find there is just something extra special about going to the trouble of making homemade cinnamon rolls.

-As a side note, I know a lot of people are scared about working with yeast, but it’s really not something to totally stress yourself out over – and I know as I’ve been there.
-Using a mixer or bread machine can take out a lot of the guess work, but kneading can be just as easy with some practice.
-Be sure to check out my tips for using yeast to help make sure your rolls are a success.
+Using a stand mixer or bread machine can take out a lot of the guesswork, but kneading can be just as easy with some practice.
+I've even shared several tips for using yeast to help make sure your rolls are a success.

 Homemade Cinnamon Rolls with Cream Cheese Frosting Recipe